 That being said, contribution and withdrawal rules for Roth IRAs are always subject to change, so it’s a good idea to talk to a financial advisor or tax professional if you have questions.
 You can also visit the IRS website for the most up-to-date information.

-You may see some accounts marketed as a Roth IRA for Kids but what you’re really setting up is called a custodial account.
+You may see some accounts marketed as a "Roth IRA for Kids" but what you’re really setting up is called a custodial account.
 The adult – parent or guardian – would be in control of the Roth IRA until the child is legally considered an adult, which is typically 18 or 21, depending on your state.
 Once your child is considered a legal adult, the assets in the account must be transferred to a new account under your child’s name.

 If you have any questions about opening a Roth account for your child, don’t hesitate to speak with a financial advisor.

-This article is for informational purposes only and shall not constitute an offer, solicitation, or recommendation.
-This article was prepared by and approved by Marcus by Goldman Sachs® but is not a description of any of the products or services offered by and does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, or any of their affiliates, subsidiaries or divisions.
-Goldman Sachs Bank USA is not providing any financial, economic, legal, accounting, tax or other recommendation in this article and it is not a substitute for individualized professional advice.
+This article is for informational purposes only and is not a substitute for individualized professional tax advice.
+Individuals should consult their own tax advisor for matters specific to their own taxes.
+This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
+LLC or any of their affiliates, subsidiaries or divisions.
+Goldman Sachs Bank USA and Goldman Sachs & Co.
+LLC are not providing any financial, economic, legal, accounting, tax or other recommendations in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
-Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, or any of its affiliates, none of which are a fiduciary with respect to any person or plan by reason of providing the material or content herein.
-Neither Goldman Sachs Bank USA, nor any of its affiliates make any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.
+Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
+LLC or any of their affiliates.
+Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
+LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements of any information contained in this document and any liability therefore is expressly disclaimed.

 Join our Marcus social media community, where we share content and inspiration to help improve your financial health.
 See you there!